pantsel/konga/README.md

 * Manage consumers, groups and credentials
 * Multiple nodes management
 * GUI level authentication
+* Multiple users (Only admin and user roles for now)

 ## Compatibility
 Konga is built and tested on Kong 0.9.x but it probably works with older versions as well.